planarnetwork/dtd2mysql/README.md

 #UK Rail Import

 A tool to extract, transform and load (ETL) UK rail data feeds.
-This script will extract fares, flows, locations, group stations and restrictions from the ATOC fares feed and store them in a database.
+This script will extract fares, flows, locations, group stations and restrictions from the ATOC fares feed and unofficial GTFS timetable feed and store them in a database.

-Although it is open data you will need to have obtain access via the [ATOC website](http://data.atoc.org/fares-data).
+Although both the timetable and fares feed are open data you will need to obtain the fares feed via the [ATOC website](http://data.atoc.org/fares-data).
 The formal specification for the data inside the feed also available on the [ATOC website](http://data.atoc.org/sites/all/themes/atoc/files/SP0035.pdf).

 At the moment only mysql is supported as the data store but it could be extended to support other data stores.
 PRs are very welcome.